neon-bindings/rfcs/text/0000-typed-array-conveniences.md

 pub trait TypedArray: Sealed {
     /* as before... */

-    // Returns the number of bytes in this typed array. fn byte_length<'cx, C>(&self, cx: &mut C) -> usize where
+    // Returns the size of this typed array in bytes. fn size<'cx, C>(&self, cx: &mut C) -> usize where
         C: Context<'cx>;
 }